lewi0231/my-hiking-blog/README.md

    - instagram api key
      If you have any trouble with any of the above - you should be able to google instructions on what is required.
 If you think this section needs more detailed instructions please let me know.

+3. Recreate the 'About Page' content.

-3. Once you've done the above you should be able to run `npm run dev` and you're good to go locally.
+4. Once you've done the above you should be able to run `npm run dev` and you're good to go locally.
-4. If you're wanting to deploy, I recommend doing so with Vercel, which is super easy.
+5. If you're wanting to deploy, I recommend doing so with Vercel, which is super easy.
 Just head to: https://vercel.com, signup and deploy and it will guide you through what you need to do.
+REMEMBER: You'll need to copy and paste the environment variables into Vercel when you do this.

 ## Licensing